Updated: February 2026

 What Equipment Qualifies for Section 179?

 Qualifying equipment includes tangible business property such as machinery, computers, office furniture, and off-the-shelf software used more than 50% for business.
-Vehicles also qualify—but note that rules vary: vocational or specialized vehicles may be fully expensed, while passenger vehicles have weight-based caps.
+Vehicles can also qualify, but rules vary: many non-passenger “work” vehicles may be eligible for larger deductions, while passenger vehicles are subject to special caps and limitations.

 Is Used Equipment Eligible for Section 179?